Fonds Melvin Charney

 AP041.S6 Professional papers and other materials

-Melvin Charney studied architecture at McGill University (1952-58) and at Yale University (1959).
+Melvin Charney is born in Montréal in 1935.
+He studied architecture at McGill University (1952-58) and at Yale University (1959).
 Working as architect, sculptor, artist and photographer Charney has built site-specific installations in Canadian, American and European cities and monumental structures for permanent public spaces, such as the Canadian Tribute to Human Rights in Ottawa, the Canadian Centre for Architecture Garden in Montréal, and Place Berri, also in Montréal.
 As an artist and photographer he has had his work presented in international contemporary art events such as the Venice Biennial and Documenta in Kasel, as well as in numerous solo and group exhibitions in museums around the world.
 Charney has also been active as a teacher, at the Université de Montréal, and architectural theorist.

 He received the Prix du Québec Paul-Émile Borduas in the visual arts in 1996, the Chevalier de l'Ordre national du Québec in 2003 and the Commandeur of the Ordre des Arts et des Lettres from the French government in 2006.
+He died in 2012 in Montréal.

 Inscrivez-vous pour recevoir de nos nouvelles